-MENLO PARK, Calif. – May 30, 2017 – Private company investors strive to empower their executive teams and enhance the performance of their portfolio companies.
+MENLO PARK, CA – May 30, 2017 – Private company investors strive to empower their executive teams and enhance the performance of their portfolio companies.
 Good intentions, however, are poor substitutes for good deeds, so the question that founders and executives should ask is “what are the fundamental principles that enable an investor to convert those worthy goals into reality?”
 Below are a few points we believe are paramount in achieving an optimal outcome for all involved.

 Objectivity.
 Investors expect thorough and correct analysis from portfolio companies, but sometimes fail to apply the same rigor when providing feedback to those same companies.
 A classic example is when investors use instincts and opinions, rather than facts, to “measure” executive performance.
 Judgments made without concrete data invite skepticism, and can be harmful and counterproductive.
 Conversely, establishing objective measures of executive performance and referencing factual evidence can empower individuals to solve problems and create value, and at the same time avoid the surprising amount of time that executives spend wondering if investors are truly supportive of their efforts.
 The message is simple: stick to the facts – it’s not a popularity contest!